Shop Floret Seeds

 For a list of our favorite sources, be sure to check out our Recommended Dahlia Sources blog post.

-Which varieties should I grow?
-In my climate I don’t get a frost.
+I have so many questions about dahlias.
 When do I dig them up?
 Do you have to wait to wash and divide dahlias until the winter or can I do it right away?
 How do I spot the eyes?
 What’s the best way to store them so they don’t shrivel?

 I live in a hot or humid climate.
 Can I still grow dahlias?